-USS Thomas Stone was a President Jackson-class attack transport laid down on August 12, 1940 and launched on May 1, the following year.
-It was commissioned on May 18, 1942 under Capt.
-O. R. Bennehoff’s command with the hull number APA-29 and served in the US Navy for 2 years until it was decommissioned on April 1, 1944.
-During its activity, the ship carried a complement of 593 people on board and had the main missions in Norfolk, Belfast or Algiers.
-After the decommissioning, the ship was struck from the Navy List on April 8, 1944 and sold for scrapping to Le Material Economique in Algiers.
-For the services brought to the country during the World War II, USS Thomas Stone received 1 battle star.
+The USS Thomas Stone (APA-29) was a President Jackson-class attack transport laid down on August 12, 1940, and launched on May 1, the following year.
+It was commissioned on May 18, 1942, under Capt.
+O. R. Bennehoff’s command with the hull number APA-29 and served in the U.S. Navy for 2 years until it was decommissioned on April 1, 1944.
+During its activity, the ship carried a complement of 593 people on board and had its main missions in Norfolk, Belfast, and Algiers.
+After the decommissioning, the ship was struck from the Navy List on April 8, 1944, and sold for scrapping to Le Material Economique in Algiers.
+For the services brought to the country during World War II, the USS Thomas Stone received 1 battle star.

 Asbestos is a seriously dangerous substance that leads to serious health problems if inhaled.
 Exposure to asbestos can cause asbestosis, lung cancer, and mesothelioma, chronic lung conditions, among other lung problems, breathing issues, and health complications.
 If you have been diagnosed with any of the above-mentioned conditions, seek legal assistance as soon as possible.